vshy108/jpa-mssql/README.md

    - Configurable by changing the value of `cors.allowed.origins` in `application.properties`.

 ---

+## Steps

+1. Set up the environment variable `DB_PASS` with the SQL Server password for the TESTDB database.
+For example, in VSCode on macOS, run the command `export DB_PASS="password"`.
+Alternatively, you can replace `${DB_PASS}` in the `application.properties` file with your database password.
+2. If you plan to use SQL Server via Docker, you can obtain it by running the command: `docker pull mcr.microsoft.com/mssql/server:2022-latest`
+3. Don't forget to enable the Docker general setting "Use Rosetta for x86_64/amd64 emulation on Apple Silicon" if you're using an Apple Silicon processor.
+4. You can enhance your Spring framework support by installing Spring Tools 4 directly from https://spring.io/tools in your IDE.

 ### Reference Documentation
 For further reference, please consider the following sections: